Midwestern Connecticut Council on Alcoholism Inc/CSC - New Haven Connecticut

 Midwestern Connecticut Council on Alcoholism Inc/CSC - New Haven, CT

-Midwestern Connecticut Council On Alcoholism Inc/csc is treatment center located at 419 Whalley Avenue, Suite 300 in the 06511 zip code in New Haven, CT that offers medication assisted substance abuse treatment.
-It accepts adult women and adult men into its treatment service.
-Midwestern Connecticut Council On Alcoholism Inc/csc provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration to young adults and adults.
-Some of the treatment approaches used by Midwestern Connecticut Council On Alcoholism Inc/csc consist of anger management, motivational interviewing and dialectical behavior therapy.
+Midwestern Connecticut Council On Alcoholism Inc/csc is treatment center located at 419 Whalley Avenue, Suite 300 in the 06511 zip code in New Haven, CT that offers medication-assisted treatment for addiction.
+It accepts adult women and adult men into its treatment program.
+Midwestern Connecticut Council On Alcoholism Inc/csc provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration to adults and young adults.
+Some of the treatment approaches used by Midwestern Connecticut Council On Alcoholism Inc/csc consist of motivational interviewing, relapse prevention and brief intervention.

 Address: 419 Whalley Avenue, Suite 300, New Haven, CT 06511